openstack-archive/fuel-plugin-solidfire-cinder/docs/solidfire-cinder-guide.rst

 * Cinder relies on the open-iscsi package to preform many functions such as image to volume.
-This plugin requires (and installs) the open-iscsi package, so it must be avaliable in one of the repositories avaliable to Fuel.
+This plugin requires (and installs) the open-iscsi package, so it must be available in one of the repositories avaliable to Fuel.

 * See the `Mirantis, SolidFire joint reference architecture <https://content.mirantis.com/rs/451-RBY-185/images/SolidfireMirantisUnlockedReferenceArchitecture-4-25-2016.pdf>`_.